crypticsy/Playgroud/Game_Engine/Chess/README.md

 <a name="usage"></a>
 ## Usage
 To install this project, make sure you have the correct version of Python and Pygame.
-Certain versions of pygame are no longer supported on macOS Catalina.

 <a name="installation"></a>
 ### Installation